siuusunn/ga-project-1-snake-game/README.md

 ### Arrow Keys Scrolling Page

 The game is controlled by arrow keys but when the keys are pressed, they will also scroll the page, causing an unpleasant experience when the game is running.
 After some research I found out that I can prevent this with `.preventDefault()`.
-So I added a new `preventScrolling()`function to excute this and tie it in with `window.addEventListener("keydown")`.
+So I added a new `preventScrolling()`function to execute `preventDefault()` and tied it in with `window.addEventListener("keydown")`.

 ## Wins

 ### Breaking Down Codes in Small Functions

 I wrote a function for each action and it really helped with the readability (at least for myself!), and made it easier to debug when something went wrong.
-Also made my life easier when I wanted to add extra functionalities to the game!
+Also made my life easier when I wanted to add extra functionalities to the game.

 ### While loops